Thinkwise/docs/docs/sf/subjects.md

 With this field, it is determined for a column whether the field is presented as:

 - Editable

-- Read only
+- Readonly
 - Hidden

 The type can be defined differently in the grid and the form.
 However, this can never be more freely than with the definition of the column.

-> The field *added_by* is set to read only.
+> The field *added_by* is set to readonly.
 It is possible to hide this in the grid.
 It is, however, not possible to make this normal in the form.

 ##### Use when inserting